-- Two distinct approaches aimed at delivering the 7.5% increase are set out in Essential Reference Paper 'C'. - 2.9 The first option retains the current tariff structure and it will be noted that this requires significant increases to a number of tariff bands.
+- 2.8 Two distinct approaches aimed at delivering the 7.5% increase are set out in Essential Reference Paper 'C'. - 2.9 The first option retains the current tariff structure and it will be noted that this requires significant increases to a number of tariff bands.
 In this approach customers could pay up to an increase of 25% on some tariff bands; however, this approach retains the tariff structure that customers are currently used to. - 2.10 The second option reverts to the former tariff structure, (pre the 2014 trial), of one hour tariff bands throughout the charging day.
 This approach requires few changes to the tariffs currently advertised, instead reducing the amount of time purchased by some tariffs.
 This change would be most pronounced at the short stay end of the tariff range.
-By re-introducing the former tariff bands a small number of customers could be paying an increase of up to 10% on some tariff bands.

-- 2.11 The second option may be particularly beneficial for the growing number of motorists likely to use the new 'Check IN/Check OUT' option, as they will pay the applicable tariff at the point they exit the car park.
-The Committee is also reminded that with effect from April 2015, local authorities are required to offer a ten minute 'grace' period following the expiry of paid for time in a car park before a Penalty Charge Notice (PCN) may be issued; therefore should there be a reversion to one hour tariff bands and should customers wish to continue to 'pay and display', their chance of receiving a PCN is minimal.
+By re-introducing the former tariff bands, a small number of customers could be paying an increase of up to 10% on some tariff bands. - 2.11 The second option may be particularly beneficial for the growing number of motorists likely to use the new 'Check IN/Check OUT' option, as they will pay the applicable tariff at the point they exit the car park.
+The Executive is also reminded that with effect from April 2015, local authorities are required to offer a ten minute 'grace' period following the expiry of paid for time in a car park before a Penalty Charge Notice (PCN) may be issued; therefore should there be a reversion to one hour tariff bands and should customers wish to continue to 'pay and display', their chance of receiving a PCN is minimal.
 For these reasons, operationally speaking, reversion to a one hour tariff band structure throughout the charging day is regarded as most congruent with current operating conditions in the Council's car parks. - 2.12 In both scenarios the free 30 minute parking option would be retained. - 2.13 Those customers who elect to pay for their parking before they leave the car park (the 'Check IN/Check OUT' option) will only pay for the tariff they have actually used.
 This may mean that for many motorists who currently overpay as a form of insurance against receiving a PCN, the cost of parking may not increase.
-Another beneficial consequence of offering payment on departure is that many fewer PCNs are likely to be issued for the contravention of overstaying the parking time paid for. - 2.14 The Committee is asked to consider which of the options set out in Essential Reference Paper 'C' it prefers and to forward its comments to the Executive. - 2.15 To further assist the Committee, current key tariffs in East Herts' have been benchmarked with those operated in neighbouring local authorities.
-These are shown in Essential Reference Paper 'D'.
-Members will note that current charges in East Herts have fallen significantly below those in operation nearby.
+Another beneficial consequence of offering payment on departure is that many fewer PCNs are likely to be issued for the contravention of overstaying the parking time paid for.